 The NHC expects the storm to speed up Friday and turn north sometime over the weekend when it is expected to begin losing strength.

 Property damage estimates are still too early to call, but the 2018 and 2019 hurricane season cost homeowners, and taxpayers $136 Billion in damages.
 (NOAA)

-The Tampa Bay area was also hit by rain and strong winds this week.
+The Tampa Bay area was also hit by rain and strong winds this week but there have been no reports of Hurricane Eta floods.
 Tampa homeowners who prepared for the storm are in better shape than some who did not prepare.
 As of the end of this week, Westshore Boulevard is completely underwater, and most residential areas are experiencing massive flood damage.